gfelber-tgm/DemonSeed/README.md

 ### <a name="notes"></a>!
 Important side-notes !

 I want to note that this is expanding the original [setup]( https://o.mg.lol/setup/OMGDemonSeedEDU/) with personal experiences and tips on Troubleshooting and Problem-solving.
 At the start of each section, the original Video is linked.
-I did my DemonSeed assembly without flux.
+Some Side-notes: I did my DemonSeed assembly without flux.
 Also, I broke my Pogo-jig PCB Traces and hardwired the pins to the pogos with cables.
 Also, I used the in the box USB port but removed the plastic part under the contacts.
-Furthermore, I used the Debian Buster OS for all Programming related tasks and for software installer code tests with a Kali Linux guest VM through Virtual Box (Virtual Box USB drivers are needed).
+Furthermore, I used the Debian Buster OS for all Programming related tasks and for software installer code tests i used a Kali Linux guest VM through Virtual Box (Virtual Box USB drivers are needed).

 ### <a name="pogo"></a>Pogo-jig